sohams-MASS/EBAnalysisSky-Scott-2022/README.md

 	Relevant Helper Functions Violin.m and violinplot.m (Citation: Bechtold, Bastian, 2016. https://github.com/bastibe/Violinplot-Matlab, DOI: 10.5281/zenodo.4559847)

-3. Extraneous and Development Scripts contain scripts that were used during development of above code.
+3. Development_Scripts contain scripts that were used during development of above code.
 It is not recommended to use these scripts, but placed here for full clarity and development.

 If you want to cite this repository, please cite the relevant paper.